Tracking specific guide usage

 Engagement: Measures the percentage of time employees complete at least one step of this guide.
 The system excludes single-step guides from this metric.

-Completion rate: Number of times users have fully completed this guide.
-When the last step of the guide appears, it counts towards this metric without requiring employee interaction.
+Completion rate: Number of times employees have fully completed this specific guide.
+When the last step of a guide appears, it counts towards this metric without requiring employee interaction.

-Drop off rate: Measures the percentage of times employees complete at least one step—showing Engagement—but then choose to close the guide without finishing it.
-The system excludes from this metric guide executions closed at the very first step.
+Drop-off rate: Measures the percentage of guide-specific executions where employees complete at least one step—showing Engagement—but then choose to close the guide without finishing it.
+The system excludes from this metric guides closed at the very first step.

 Average guide duration: Average time spent by employees completing this guide.
 This is calculated based on all guide interaction metrics rather than guide completion.